thomas-lysens/Bloodhound/README.md

 The conditions of this project are the following:
 - Use the Rust Language
 - Use Tokio for asynchronous programming
-- Make it a CLI application
+- Make it a CLI or TUI application
 - Add documentation that explains parts of the program and how it works
 - Make use of a single-crate project layout